 Symptoms of duodenitis in adults:

-• Pain in the epigastric region, aggravated by palpation (palpation) of the abdomen.
-The pain has its own characteristics in various forms of duodenitis:
+• Painful sensations in the epigastric region, aggravated by palpation (palpation) of the abdomen.
+Pain has its own characteristics various forms duodenitis:

-• in the chronic form - constant, aching, aggravated on an empty stomach and 1-2 hours after a meal;
+• in the chronic form - constant, aching, worsening on an empty stomach and 1-2 hours after eating;

-• with duodenitis caused by a violation of intestinal patency, the pain is arching, paroxysmal, occurs when the intestines are full;
+• with duodenitis caused by intestinal obstruction, the pain is bursting, paroxysmal, and occurs when the intestines are full;

-• with gastritis-duodenitis with high acidity - develops 10-20 minutes after eating, which is explained by the entry of acidic gastric contents into the intestine;
+• with gastritis-duodenitis with high acidity - develops 10-20 minutes after eating, which is explained by the entry of acidic gastric contents into the intestines;

-• for the ulcer-like form caused by Helicobacter pylori, fasting pains are characteristic;
+• the ulcer-like form caused by Helicobacter pylori is characterized by fasting pain;

-• with local inflammation around the Vater nipple, the outflow of bile from the gallbladder is disturbed, a clinic similar to an attack of hepatic colic occurs: pain in the right hypochondrium.
+• with local inflammation around the nipple of Vater, the outflow of bile from the gallbladder is disrupted, resulting in a clinical picture similar to an attack of hepatic colic: pain in the right hypochondrium.

 • Increased fatigue, weakness.
-This is due to the action of toxic substances formed in the process of inflammation.
+This is due to the action of toxic substances formed during inflammation.

 • Digestive disorders (dyspepsia):